Table of Contents

 The startup fee is about $250 when the cheapest.
 The fee could, however, get to $10,000 as per the number of items you intend to sell on the platform.
 GS1 further charges a renewal fee and a maintenance fee ranging from $50 to $300.

 Even though it would sound attractive to hunt for cheaper UPCs, the risk involved is way much higher than the cost of buying from GS1.

 The second step is assigning each of your retail products a unique product number.
 GS1 will present to a seller a set number of digits that the sellers will use to come up with their system of numbering guided by the estimated number of products the seller intends to produce and sell.

-Amazon Standard Identification Numbers (ASINS) are formed from these set of numbers, and the seller can decide to also follow them up with their respective Stock Keeping Unit (SKU).
+Amazon Standard Identification Numbers (ASINS) are formed from this set of numbers, and the seller can decide to also follow them up with their respective Stock Keeping Unit (SKU).
 The transition from Amazon ASIN number to UPC enables sellers to form an opinion of how they would like the prefix of their company to read.
-The conventional way dictates that each SKU of every product be assigned a product number which is unique.
+The conventional way dictates that each SKU of every product be assigned a product number that is unique.

 You are retailing different phones as a product selection.
 You have three varying colors of the same phone (black, brown and white).
 Each phone must have its product number which has to be different from the other two.

 White phone: 079